sblakedev/Project-3/README.md

 ### Features
 * Welcome Screen
 ![Welcome Screen](assets/images/readme/Welcome_Page.PNG)
+  On the welcome screen, the user can see the rules of the game.
+They are then asked to enter "y" if they want to play.

 * Input Name
   * Correct Input
   ![Correct Input](assets/images/readme/Name_Input.PNG)
+  On the welcome screen, the user is promted to enter their name.
   * Invalid Input
   ![Invalid Input](assets/images/readme/Name_Invalid_Character.PNG)
+  If the user tries to enter anything other than letters, they get a message saying that they can only use letters.
+They can then try again.

 * Guess Screen
   * First Guess
   ![First Guess](assets/images/readme/Guess_Letter_Blank.PNG)
+    For their first guess, the user is shown their word with dashes in place of the letters.
+Their score is 0 and their lives are at 7.
+They are prompted to input a letter.
   * Correct Guess
   ![Correct Guess](assets/images/readme/Guess_Letter_Right.PNG)
+    When the user guesses a letter correctly, they get a message saying that their guess is correct.
+Their score increases by 1 and their lives are not affected.
+They can see what letters they have already guessed.
   * Incorrect Guess
   ![Incorrect Guess](assets/images/readme/Guess_Letter_Wrong.PNG)
+    When the user guesses a letter incorrectly, they get a message saying that their guess is not in the word.
+Their score is not affected but their lives decrease by one.
+They can see what letters they have already guessed.
   * Invalid Guess
   ![Invalid Guess](assets/images/readme/Guess_Invalid_Character.PNG)
+    If the user tries to input numbers, whitespaces or more than one letter, they will get a message saying that they have used an invalid character.
+Score and lives are not affected.
   * Already Guessed
   ![Already Guessed](assets/images/readme/Guess_Already.PNG)
+    If the user tries to guess a letter that they have already guessed, they will get a message saying that they already guessed that letter.
+Score and lives are not affected.

 * Word is Right
 ![Correct Word](assets/images/readme/Word_Right.PNG)
+  If the user guessed all of the letters correctly, they get a message telling them that they guessed the word, and are shown the word.
+They are then asked if they want to play again.
+If they type "y", they are brought back to guess again for the first time, with score and lives reset, and are given a new word.
+If they type "n", they are brought back to the welcome screen.

 * Word is Wrong
 ![Wrong Word](assets/images/readme/Word_Wrong.PNG)
+  If the user ran out of lives, they get a message to say they have lost all of their lives, and are shown the word they were trying to guess.
+They are then asked if they want to play again.
+If they type "y", they are brought back to guess again for the first time, with score and lives reset, and are given a new word.
+If they type "n", they are brought back to the welcome screen.

 ---